adamsilver/maintainablecss.com-jekyll/_chapters/12-file.md

 ---
 layout: chapter
-title: File layout
+title: Laying out a CSS file
 section: Extras
-permalink: /chapters/file-layout/
+permalink: /chapters/file/
 description: What does a maintainable CSS file look like?
 ---